Unwound: Impact

 According to Fred Thomas of AllMusic, despite being "[a]nnexed to the less mainstream channels of indie releases, low-budget touring, and a circuit of basement and underground shows, Unwound still managed to create some of the more influential and lasting work of their era, with their cloudy moods and explosively tense group dynamics culminating in some truly transcendent albums."
 Carrie Brownstein of Sleater-Kinney wrote for NPR that Unwound's "influence and successors far outshine its own story.
 Which is a shame, because Unwound synthesized all that was exciting about Olympia and music in the Pacific Northwest.
 Its music dark and often experimental; it had pop riffs that grew out of murkiness only to disappear again; its songs gave you glimmers of light but never flooded you with sun; there was angst but not brutality; it possessed an uneven wilderness, which is all you'd ever want from music, something unexpected emerging from what we already know."
 The A.V.
 Club called Unwound the best band of the 90's, with Jason Heller writing:Unwound is the best band of the ’90s.
-Not just because of how prolific, consistent, and uncompromising it was, but because of how perfectly Unwound nested in a unique space betweenn [sic] some of the most vital forms of music that decade: punk, post-rock, indie rock, post-hardcore, slow-core, and experimental noise.
+Not just because of how prolific, consistent, and uncompromising it was, but because of how perfectly Unwound nested in a unique space betweenn [sic] some of the most vital forms of music that decade: punk, post-rock, indie rock, noise-alternative, slow-core, and experimental noise.
 That jumble of subgenres doesn’t say much; in fact, it falls far short of what Unwound truly synthesized and stood for.
 Unwound stood for Unwound.
 But in a decade where most bands were either stridently earnest or stridently ironic, Unwound wasn’t stridently anything.
 It was only itself.
 In one sense Unwound was the quietest band of the ’90s, skulking around like a nerdy terror cell.
 In another sense it was the loudest, sculpting raw noise into contorted visions of inner turmoil and frustration.